-Coverage for Services related to "Skilled Nursing Facility Care" described in other sections
+For the following Services related to "Skilled Nursing Facility Care," refer to these sections

 Outpatient imaging, laboratory, and special procedures (refer to "Outpatient Imaging, Laboratory, and Special Procedures")

 Non-Plan Skilled Nursing Facility care

 Generally, you will get your Skilled Nursing Facility care from Plan Facilities.
 However, under certain conditions listed below, you may be able to receive covered care from a non-Plan facility, if the facility accepts our Plan's amounts for payment.